Height

 The Bay of Kotor is often described as fjord-like because of its enclosed shape, steep mountain walls, narrow passages and inner bays.

 That description is useful visually, but it needs care.
 Geologically, Boka Kotorska is not a classic glacier-formed fjord.
-For the tandem paragliding experience, the important point is the shape: water held tightly between mountains, with the Old Town, stone slopes and fortress sitting close together in the frame.
+For the tandem paragliding experience, the important point is the shape: water held tightly between mountains, with the Old Town, stone slopes and fortress close together in the frame.

 At higher altitude, the Bay, mountains and open airspace dominate.
-Lower down, the fortress and Old Town become especially legible: red roofs larger in the frame, the fortress line clearer, the landing context near the shore starting to make practical sense.
+Lower down, the fortress and Old Town become especially legible: red roofs larger in the frame, the fortress line clearer, and the landing context near the shore starting to make practical sense.

 That does not make Kotor automatically better for every traveler.
-It means Kotor is stronger when the person wants the Bay itself: the mountain walls, old stone, water, fortress and city as one connected aerial scene.
+It means Kotor is stronger when the person wants the Bay itself: the mountain walls, old stone, water, fortress and city as one connected aerial frame.

 Basis: local route elevation reference, page image set, Kotor landmark framing and bounded Bay-shape wording.
 Fjord-like is used as visual shape language, not as a geological classification.